 How you will feel

-It's normal to feel unwell and a bit uncomfortable after general anaesthetic.
-You may have to rest for a few days.
-You can normally go back to work after 5 days but this will depend on your general health and your type of work.
+You can usually go back to work after 5 days but this will depend on your general health and the type of work you do.
 Avoid heavy lifting for about a week.

 You may have some slight vaginal bleeding.
 Use a sanitary towel rather than a tampon until this has stopped.
-You may also feel some pain, like period pain.
+You may also feel some pain, similar to period pain.
 You can take painkillers for this.
-If the pain or bleeding gets worse, contact the specialist who treated you, your GP.

 Caring for your wound